-Angelo was shot approximately 36 times in the face and torso around 12:15 a.m. in the 300 block of S. Oak Street in Guthrie.
+Police say 24-year-old Joseph Angelo was shot multiple times in the face and torso around 12:15 a.m.
+Thursday morning.
+It happened at a home in the 300 block of S. Oak Street in Guthrie.

 Investigators marked each bullet hole marked with a white evidence tag.
 Police say Joseph Angelo was shot at least 36 times.

 “The amount of times that the person was shot was very strange.
 There were two different calibers of shell casings that were located on scene. ...that is odd.
 That means there's at least two weapons and at least two shooters,” said Sgt.
 Anthony Gibbs, with the Guthrie Police Department.

 Investigators worked into the morning looking for answers.

 “Police were all up and down the road, putting up tape.
 I saw someone get rushed into the ambulance and I saw police walking around with loaded weapons trying to go in to the house and see what's going on,” said Hodges.

 Hodges says the woman who lives in the home moved in less than a month ago.

 “The day they moved in there has been like car after car just stopping and going,” he said.

 He says Angelo wasn't the type to get into trouble, but was always willing to lend a hand.

 “She called him for help and he came and they shot him.
 That's what happened,” said Hodges.